kade-d/BusShuttleDriverApp/README.md

 ## Building and Deploying for Production Server
 Run `ng build --prod` inside of the project folder.
 This will generate contents in `dist/BusLog/` that can be uploaded to a web server.

+## Building and Deploying for Testing (tbus) Server
+Run `ng build --configuration tbus` inside of the project folder.
+This will generate contents in `dist/BusLog/` that can be uploaded to a web server.

 ## Setting-Up the SQL Database
 We have included the document[here](https://github.com/kdesimini/Bus-Shuttle-Log-Collection-System/blob/master/Resources/Create_Database_Dev.sql) to recreate our database.